 Iloilo is one of the prime tourist destinations in the Visayas region.
 Founded in 1581 as La Villa Rica de Arevalo, Iloilo is one of the oldest cities in the Philippines.
 Yet despite its fast-growing transformation, it has kept its old charm while embracing modernity.
 Indeed, it has balanced its old and new vibe.

 There’s always something new (or old) to love when you visit Iloilo.
-It was my fourth time to visit the city and it feels like it was my first time.
-There were already a lot of developments since I last visited few years ago.
+It was my fourth time visiting the city and it feels like it was my first time.
+There were already a lot of developments since I last visited a few years ago.
 Fortunately, it has maintained its “old feels” which is one of the reasons why people keep coming back to the city.

 Jaro Cathedral and Belfry

 Built in 1864, Jaro Cathedral (Church of St. Elizabeth of Hungary) is one of Iloilo’s most famous icons.
 The church was once damaged by an earthquake in January 1948 and was only restored in 1956.
 Its belfry is not attached to the main church but stands in front of the cathedral.

 JM Basa Street, popularly known as “Calle Real,” is a historic street located in the downtown district of Iloilo City.
 It is the place where elites in the Spanish era lived.